matraxone/Emergency-Manager-Project/README.md

 An intelligent and interactive web application for emergency management, based on **React**, **Node.js**, **MySQL**, and **AI (via Regolo)**.
 The app allows users to report emergencies, automatically classifies urgency, selects the most suitable intervention unit, and reformulates the emergency description in a clear and concise way for operators.

+> ⚠️ **Important:** Before running the application, you must create a `.env` file in the root directory containing your AI API key.
+See the installation section for details.

 ### 🔧 Features

 - **Emergency Submission:**